Part 1

 When the KJV uses “predestinate/predestinated,” it speaks of what God has determined beforehand for those who are in Christ: conformity to Christ, adoption, and inheritance.
 It does not depict God arbitrarily choosing who will believe.

-Key Insight: Predestination in Scripture concerns the destination of the redeemed, not a pre-selection of unbelievers to become believers.
+not a pre-selection of unbelievers to become believers.
 Faith response places one “in Christ”; predestination then describes what God has set for those in Him.

 Part 3